Find the best ways to experience fall in Colorado Springs and the Pikes Peak Region

 Stand up straight and remember to deeply inhale and exhale to expel all of the CO2 from your lungs to make more space for that good ol’ oxygen.

-GOLDEN HOUR AMONGST THE ASPENS
+GOLDEN HOUR AMONG COLORADO'S ASPENS

 - Tips to getting the perfect shot -

-Make fall color the secondary subject – It’s tempting to just shoot the oranges and yellows of the glittering aspens, but photos with red-rock trails, rushing creeks, fuzzy friends and loved ones add complexity and depth to your photos.
+Make fall color the secondary subject.
+It’s tempting to just shoot the oranges and yellows of the glittering aspens, but photos with red-rock trails, rushing creeks, fuzzy friends and loved ones add complexity and depth to your photos.

-Be patient and wait for interesting or dramatic light - With the right light, fall colors are even more stunning.
+Be patient and wait for interesting or dramatic light.
+With the right light, fall colors are even more stunning.
 As the days get shorter, sunset comes earlier and earlier.
 Plan for that golden hour magic and capture your subject’s grinning face, alight with alpenglow.
 Plus, a few extra hours give you an excuse to make it an entire weekend to take in starry nights outside of your own, cozy cabin.

-Tell the story – Think about your photos as a collection, rather than a single photo.
+Tell the story.
+Think about your photos as a collection, rather than a single photo.
 This will help you notice the details and come out with a number of photos that tell a story, rather than simply random pics.

 Although we can't predict the weather, we can take an educated guess based on moisture and temperature.
-Check back frequently to get the most accurate predictor of when leaves will be at their peak color in the Pikes Peak region.
+Check back frequently to get the most accurate predictor of when leaves will be at their peak color in the Pikes Peak Region.
 For more information and details on leaf changing trends, click here.

 Fireside chats, cozy cabins and gorgeous views are just what you need to unplug and recharge this fall.
-Whether you prefer leisurely strolls with the tykes or heart-pumping treks summiting stunning vistas – there are plenty of ways to admire the golden hills and glittering aspens in the Pikes Peak region.
+Whether you prefer leisurely strolls with the tykes or heart-pumping treks summiting stunning vistas, there are plenty of ways to admire the golden hills and glittering aspens in the Pikes Peak Region.

 CHOOSE YOUR AUTUMN ADVENTURE BELOW:

-BEST WAYS TO ENJOY SCENIC DRIVES
+BEST WAYS TO ENJOY SCENIC DRIVES NEAR COLORADO SPRINGS

-Whether you prefer to cruise by car, off-road vehicle, Segway or Slingshot- there are many ways to enjoy scenic aspen drives in the Rocky Mountains.
+Whether you prefer to cruise by car, off-road vehicle, Segway or Slingshot- there are many ways to enjoy scenic drives in the Rocky Mountains.

 Rampart Range – Grab a photo looking through the aspen-lined road of Rampart Range to Pikes Peak.
 This is an inspiring photo anytime, but at its height during the fall months of late September and early October, it’s unrivaled.
 Pull up and park at the nearby Stanley and Rampart reservoirs for a water-reflected image.

-On a Slingshot - Cruise scenic highways in an open-air Polaris Slingshot® roadster.
+On a Slingshot – Cruise scenic highways in an open-air Polaris Slingshot® roadster.
 Feel the excitement of a motorcycle ride with the safety and comfort of a car as you navigate the winding pass of Woodland Park.
-See the changing leaves beyond a windshield and turn plenty of heads along the way.